 How Much Is The New York State Transfer Tax?How Much Is The New York State Transfer Tax?

 New York State also has a transfer tax.
 It is $2 for each $500 of consideration, which is borne by the seller.
-In the event the seller does not pay the tax or is exempt, the tax falls on the buyer.
+In the event the seller does not pay the tax rate or is exempt, the tax falls on the buyer.

 Who Pays The Transfer Tax?Who Pays The Transfer Tax?

 For resales in New York, the seller owes the tax.
 While this is open for negotiation, it is rare that a buyer pays the transfer tax in a resale.
 However, this is not as straightforward as it seems.

 In new construction, the sponsor usually asks buyers to pay the city and state transfer tax.
 In a soft market, such as the current market, you have an opportunity to negotiate by perhaps asking for a price reduction and that the sponsor pays the city and state taxes.

 If negotiating a resale, the buyer may wish to offer to pay the transfer taxes when involved in bidding war or best and final scenario to come out on top.
-Paying the tax might be necessary to remain competitive with other bidders.
+Paying the tax rate might be necessary to remain competitive with other bidders.

 Are There Exemptions?Are There Exemptions?